Beja Noble’s General Information

 The fez shall be worn in its proper shape without crushing, creasing or alteration: and no device, ornament, title, wording or adornment other than allowed by Article 13 of the bylaws of The Imperial Council shall be permitted.
 Not more than two pins or clasps, without supplemental embellishments, may be used to secure the tassel in place.

 It is advisable that temples adopt a procedure whereby all fezzes are ordered through the office of the temple recorder.
 This will assure the purchase of proper fezzes, as many Nobles are unaware of the legal restrictions.

 A Shrine pin should be worn on the left lapel of a suit coat or jacket.
 Every Noble is encouraged to wear his Shrine pin when so attired.
 It proudly identifies his as a Shriners to other Nobles, to Freemasons, or to the general public.
 A Shrine pin may be worn to non-Shrine events as well as Shrine events.

-Stated meetings are January, April, September and December.
+Stated meetings are held in January, April, September and December.
 Note: Your lady is invited to accompany you to all meetings and dinners.
-On stated meeting nights the Ladies go to a local restaurant for dinner.
+On stated meeting nights the Ladies will go to a local restaurant for dinner.

 Two Types of Corporations

 The Shrine of North America consists of two separate corporations – the Colorado Corporation and Iowa Corporation.
 The Colorado Corporation is a 501(c)(3) corporation and under Federal Tax law is tax exempt and tax deductible.
 All of the Shrine Hospitals and Shrine Transportation funds are operated under this corporation.
 The Iowa Corporation is a 501(c)(10) corporation and is tax exempt but not tax deductible.
 This is the fraternity side of the Shrine and includes all of the Shrine Temples.

 Monies raised at this event are used to operate Beja Shrine Temple.